pinbar/go-docker-minimal/README.md

 ### getting started
 * clone repo or download zip
 * in the project directory, run `make cleanrun`
+* check the image size with `docker images | grep pinbar/go-docker-minimal`

+## test the service
 * launch the browser and point to the baseurl `localhost:8080`
     * port can be changed in `main.go` and `Dockerfile`
-* the target OS is set to `linux` but it can be changed in the Makefile
+* use the make commands in the `Makefile` to start or stop the container

 ### notes
-* this example shows how to build a very minimal image of your go app without needing to use even alpine base image
-    * check the size with `docker images`
 * the executable, which is fully statically linked, is built outside the container and then copied onto the image.
 This allows it to be able to run independently.
 * since the base image is `scratch`, there are known TLS limitations that need a workaround
+* the target OS is set to `linux` but it can be changed in the `Makefile`